minio/minio/docs/bucket/replication/DESIGN.md

 For active-active replication, automatic failover occurs on `GET/HEAD` operations if object or object version requested qualifies for replication and is missing on one site, but present on the other.
 This allows the applications to take full advantage of two-way replication even before the two sites get fully synced.

+In the case of multi destination replication, the replication status shows `COMPLETED` only after the replication operation succeeds on each of the targets specified in the replication configuration.
+If multiple targets are configured to use active-active replication and multi destination replication, the administrator should ensure that the replication features enabled (such as replica metadata sync, delete marker replication etc) are identical to avoid asymmetric state.
+This is because all replication activity is inherently a one-way operation from source to target, irrespective of the number of targets.

 ### Replication of DeleteMarker and versioned Delete

 MinIO allows DeleteMarker replication and versioned delete replication by setting `--replicate delete,delete-marker` while setting up replication configuration using `mc replicate add`.
 The MinIO implementation is based on V2 configuration, however it has been extended to allow both DeleteMarker replication and replication of versioned deletes with the `DeleteMarkerReplication` and `DeleteReplication` fields in the replication configuration.
 By default, this is set to `Disabled` unless the user specifies it while adding a replication rule.